-How CTC formally goes about its work as the national cyclists’ organisation.
-How it is led and managed, how the policies get made and if you need it, what are the rules?
+How CTC formally goes about its work as the national cycling charity?
+How it is led and managed, and how do its policies get decided?

 CTC Goverance Documents

 They are only amendable by an annual general meeting which is usually held in the spring of each year or by a specially called general meeting (a very rare event)

 To submit a motion to the AGM members are encouraged to contact their regional national councillor or the CTC Chief Executive at HQ for advice first.
 See also the “How to influence CTC policy” below.